 With an online COI tracking solution, you’ll be able to consolidate all sub and vendor insurance data into one platform and get 24/7 access to the compliance status of each company.
 Automatically send requests for updated or missing COIs to limit time and resources spent managing files.
 You’re also able to scan certificates, transcribe the data, and compare to your customized risk requirements to guarantee the accurate coverage is in place.

 Construction projects shouldn’t have to stop due to compliance issues.
-If you’re looking for an easy-to-use, cloud-based platform to manage your vendor and subcontractor certificates of insurance and endorsements, check out SmartCompliance.
+If you’re looking for an easy-to-use, cloud-based platform to manage your vendor and subcontractor certificates of insurance and endorsements to mitigate construction project risks, check out SmartCompliance.